jarbaugh5/LCSTutor/README.md

 - automatically change the grade of each tutee each year
 	- when grades change automatically, tutees in grade 13 should be removed from the system
-- fix bug in sorting between matched and unmatched
 - remove the duplicate entries for the same people
 - checkbox for special needs for tutee form as well as a field where parents can explain it